Fort George Island Cultural State Park

 Fort George Island Cultural State Park is a Florida state park located on Fort George Island in far northeast Duval County/Jacksonville, Florida.
 The site was previously very near a major Timucua (Native American) center, where Spaniards founded the mission of San Juan del Puerto, It is home to the Ribault Inn Club, constructed in 1928 as a winter resort and now used as a visitors' center for the nearby Kingsley Plantation and the island as a whole.

-Many weddings are held there.
+Activities

 Besides visiting the nearby Kingsley Plantation, other activities include off-road bicycling, hiking, boating, canoeing, kayaking, and fishing.
 Amenities include a 4.4 mi-long loop bicycle trail, boat ramp, a 3 mi hiking/biking trail, and a beach.
 The park is open from 8:00 am until sundown year-round.
 There is no admission charge.